entigolabs/platform-apis/docs/docs/design/tagging.md

 *Status*: draft

 Entigo Platform makes use of resource tagging and lables to:
-- set (Permissions Boundaries)[permission-boundaries] on privilege delegation and
+- set [Permissions Boundaries](permission-boundaries) on privilege delegation and
-- instruct the platform behavioure with (Management Policies)[management-policies].
+- instruct the platform behavioure with [Management Policies](management-policies).

 ## Tag Inheritance